 Here’s a party trick: If you ask someone what their favorite book is, they’ll probably blank.
 It’s a paralyzing question, right?
 But if you ask people what a few of their top ten books are, they’ll start rattling off a list.
 So!
 On that note, here are three great books I’ve read recently (and I’d love to hear yours)…

 My Name Is Lucy Barton by Elizabeth Strout

 I finished this book a few days ago, and now I’m craving someone to discuss it with.
 (It makes me want to start a book club.)
-Lucy, a married mother of two, is recovering from surgery complications in the hospital, when her own mother comes to sit at the foot of her bed and keep her company for a few days.
-Her mother tells fun, gossipy stories about neighbors in her hometown of Amgash, Illinois, and everything seems to be ticking along well, until Lucy reveals to us in small ways the extreme poverty of her upbringing, her hunger for her mother’s love and their difficult, burdened relationship.
+Lucy, a married mother of two, is recovering from surgery complications in the hospital, when her own mother comes to sit at the foot of her bed and keep her company.
+Her mother tells lively, gossipy stories about neighbors in her hometown of Amgash, Illinois, and everything seems to be ticking along well, until Lucy reveals to us in small ways the extreme poverty of her upbringing, her hunger for her mother’s love and their difficult relationship.
 Strout’s writing is so spare and restrained, it sneaks up on you.
 You’re reading, not expecting anything major from this or that chapter, when BOOM, Lucy tells a quick story as an aside, and your heart breaks into a million pieces.
 It took my breath away.